Vienna or Wien, is one of the great historic cities in Europe.

 3. Enjoy some of the city’s most famous historical landmarks

-One of the city’s greatest landmarks, St. Stephen’s Cathedral is a national landmark.
+One of the city’s greatest, St. Stephen’s Cathedral is a national landmark.

 A fantastic example of Gothic architecture, St. Stephen’s Cathedral is one of the tallest buildings in Vienna.